 For most women, there is an expectation that you will experience some morning sickness.
-However, for a percentage of women, they have morning sickness on steroids, also know as Hyperemsis Gravidarum, or HG for short.
-I’ve had extreme HG during both pregnancies.
-Between the two, I was hospitalized a total of seven times due to Hyperemesis Gravidarum.
+However, for a percentage of women, they have morning sickness on steroids, also know as Hyperemesis Gravidarum, or HG for short.
+I've had extreme HG during all three of my pregnancies.
+Between them, I was hospitalized a total of nine times due to Hyperemesis Gravidarum.
 One option for getting through pregnancy with Hyperemesis Gravidarum is a Zofran Pump.
 When I was first told I was going on a pump, I was curious what it entailed.
-Surprisingly, there wasn’t much info on the Internet at the time.
-I’m hoping to fix that with a glimpse into my life with a Zofran Pump.
+Surprisingly, there wasn't much info on the Internet at the time.
+I'm hoping to fix that with a glimpse into my life with a Zofran Pump.

 What is Hyperemesis Gravidarum?